CANADA’S WILD HORSES

 Despite the fact that Alberta’s wild horse numbers are very low and spread out over an enormous range of largely fragmented and disturbed habitat, private interests and the Alberta government have long claimed that the horses are causing irreparable damage to natural ecosystems.
 No compelling scientific evidence has ever been produced to substantiate their damage claims.
 In fact, horses should be characterized as native wildlife and protected.
 Not only did horses emerge in North America and co-evolve with the habitats they currently exist in, they can serve a range of beneficial ecological functions.
 Additionally, modern horses are genetically equivalent to the horses that existed in Alberta just a few thousand years ago, a blink of an eye in evolutionary time.
 When determining whether a species is native or not, typically several criteria are used.
 When these are applied to Alberta’s wild horses, there is no question that they should be considered wild and a part of Canada’s natural wildlife heritage.

-Please help Zoocheck’s wild horse campaign by contacting Alberta’s Premier Danielle Smith and the Alberta Minister of Environment and Protected Areas and ask them to stop any future round ups of Alberta’s wild horses.
+TAKE ACTION Please help Zoocheck’s wild horse campaign by contacting Alberta’s Premier Danielle Smith and the Alberta Minister of Environment and Protected Areas and ask them to stop any future round ups of Alberta’s wild horses.

 INTERESTING PUBLICATIONS